FREE Shipping on orders over $899

 White bread, rice and pasta

-When you eat simple carbohydrates without fiber, your body breaks them down like sugar and, as a result, increases inflammation and LDL cholesterol.
-Overeating refined carbohydrates like white rice, white flour pasta, and white bread can have the same effect on your body as drinking soda , says New York-based dietitian Amy Shapiro.
+When you eat simple carbohydrates without fiber, your body breaks them down like sugar, resulting in increased inflammation and LDL cholesterol.
+Overeating refined carbohydrates like white rice, white-flour pasta, and white bread can have the same effect on your body as drinking soda , says New York City-based dietitian Amy Shapiro.

 Not only are most cereals made from refined carbohydrates, but breakfast cereals also tend to contain added sugars, Spano warns.
-In a Plos Biology study, people who had healthy blood sugar levels entered prediabetic and diabetic levels after eating a bowl of cereal with milk.
+In a Plos Biology study, people with healthy blood sugar levels fell into prediabetic and diabetic ranges after eating a bowl of cereal with milk.

-Other research in the World Journal of Gastroenterology points to sugar as the main cause of fatty liver disease, which increases the risk of heart attack.
-Eating too much added sugar and starch over time can also raise blood pressure, increase chronic inflammation, and lead to high triglycerides, low HDL, and high amounts of VLDL.
+Other research in the World Journal of Gastroenterology points to sugar as the primary cause of fatty liver disease, which increases the risk of heart attack.
+Eating too much added sugar and starch over time can also raise blood pressure, increase chronic inflammation, and lead to high triglycerides, low HDL, and high VLDL levels.

-Unsweetened oats (look for steel-cut or slow-cooked types that can sweeten naturally) are a heart-healthier option, thanks to all the fiber they offer.
+Unsweetened oatmeal (look for steel-cut or slow-cooked types that can be naturally sweetened) is a healthier choice for your heart, thanks to all the fiber it offers.

 Fast food

-While it generally lacks nutrients and isn't good for you, fast food can have an especially insidious effect on cholesterol.
-A 2017 study in Archives of Disease in Childhood found that People who ate fast food more than once a week had an increase in LDL and total cholesterol compared to the levels of people who rarely ate it .
+While generally lacking in nutrients and not good for you, fast food can have an especially insidious effect on cholesterol.
+A 2017 study in the Archives of Disease in Childhood found that People who ate fast food more than once a week had increased levels of LDL and total cholesterol compared to people who rarely ate it .

-The study authors said that in the long term, elevated levels of LDL and total cholesterol could increase the study subjects' risk of coronary artery disease by 10 percent.
+The study authors said that, over the long term, elevated levels of LDL and total cholesterol could increase the study subjects' risk of coronary artery disease by 10 percent.

 Salt is also abundant in fast food and raises blood pressure, another risk factor for heart disease.
-And if fast food includes a soda, it's a triple whammy of foods to avoid with high cholesterol, since consuming too much sugar can cause obesity and the risk of heart disease increases as weight and waist circumference increase. the waist.
+And if fast food includes a soft drink, it's a triple whammy of foods to avoid with high cholesterol, as consuming too much sugar can cause obesity, and the risk of heart disease increases as weight and waist circumference increase.

-Salads are supposed to be healthy, but they are on the list of high cholesterol foods to avoid if you drizzle them with a commercial salad dressing.
+Salads are supposed to be healthy, but they're on the list of foods to avoid for those with high cholesterol if you drizzle them with commercial salad dressing.
 Most contain a surprising amount of added sugar, Spano says.

-In fact, when consumer group Label Insight crunched the numbers, they found that 91 percent of the more than 4,200 dressings in their database contained added sugars; Worse yet, a single two-tablespoon serving could exceed daily sugar limits.
+In fact, when consumer group Label Insight crunched the numbers, they found that 91 percent of the more than 4,200 dressings in their database contained added sugars; worse yet, a single two-tablespoon serving could exceed the daily sugar limit.
 Stick with oil and vinegar or a homemade dressing.

 Dairy

-While it is not yet known how much effect foods have on cholesterol levels, it is especially true for dairy products.
-Some research indicates that things like aged cheddar cheese and yogurt, even though they are whole fats, have little or no effect on blood cholesterol, Spano says.
+While it's not yet known how much of an effect foods have on cholesterol levels, this is especially true for dairy products.
+Some research indicates that things like aged cheddar cheese and yogurt, despite being full-fat, have little to no effect on blood cholesterol, Spano says.

-In general, it is okay to consume these foods in moderation.
-As always, try to include more plant-based and less processed foods in your diet on a regular basis, an hands-down winning dietary strategy.
+In general, it's okay to consume these foods in moderation.
+As always, try to include more plant-based and less processed foods in your diet regularly—an undeniably winning dietary strategy.
 Your heart will thank you, says Spano.

 PRONAPRESA